 To use the feature, push the notification from the applicable device record in the console using the Send admin function on the Devices tab.

-Apple iOS Provisioning Profile Authorizes developers and devices to create and run Apple iOS applications.
-See Apple iOS Provisioning Profiles for information about AirWatch integration with this auxiliary file.
+- A provisioning profile authorizes developers and devices to create and run Apple iOS applications.
+See Apple iOS Provisioning Profiles for information about Workspace ONE UEM integration with this auxiliary file.

 Ensure this file covers enterprise distribution and not app store distribution and that it matches the IPA file (Apple iOS application file).

-Contains the application software to install and run the application for the specific Windows Desktop architecture.
-Windows Phone
+Windows Desktop Dependency files Contains the application software to install and run the application for Windows Desktop.
+Windows Phone Dependency files Contains the application software to install and run the application for Windows Phone.

 - Complete the options on the Images tab.

-Setting Description Mobile Images Upload or drag and drop images of the application to display in the app catalog for mobile devices.
-Tablet Images Upload or drag and drop images of the application to display for tablets.
-Icon Upload or drag and drop images to display in the app catalog as its icon.Note: To achieve best results for Mobile and Tablet Images, refer https://help.apple.com/itunes-connect/developer/#/devd274dd925 for iOS and https://support.google.com/googleplay/android-developer/answer/1078870?hl=en for Android.
+Setting Description Mobile Images Upload or drag images of the application to display in the app catalog for mobile devices.
+Tablet Images Upload or drag images of the application to display for tablets.
+Icon Upload or drag images to display in the app catalog as its icon.Note: To achieve best results for Mobile and Tablet Images, refer https://help.apple.com/itunes-connect/developer/#/devd274dd925 for iOS and https://support.google.com/googleplay/android-developer/answer/1078870?hl=en for Android.

 - Complete the

-Table 7.
-Setting Descriptions for SDK Setting Description SDK Profile Select the profile from the drop-down menu to apply features configured in Settings & Policies (Default) or the features configured in individual profiles configured in Profiles.
-Application Profile Select the certificate profile from the drop-down menu so that the application and AirWatch communicate securely.
+Setting Description SDK Profile Select the profile from the drop-down menu to apply features configured in Settings & Policies (Default) or the features configured in individual profiles configured in Profiles.
+Application Profile Select the certificate profile from the drop-down menu so that the application and Workspace ONE UEM communicate securely.

 - Complete the

-You cannot wrap an application that you previously saved in the AirWatch Console.
+You cannot wrap an application that you previously saved in the Workspace ONE UEM console.
 You have two options:

-- Delete the unwrapped version of the application, upload it to AirWatch, and wrap it on the App Wrapping tab.
+- Delete the unwrapped version of the application, upload it to Workspace ONE UEM, and wrap it on the App Wrapping tab.

 - Upload an already wrapped version of the application, if you have one, which does not require deleting the unwrapped version.

-Table 8.
-Setting Descriptions for App Wrapping Setting Description Enable App Wrapping Enables AirWatch to wrap internal applications.
+Setting Description Enable App Wrapping Enables Workspace ONE UEM to wrap internal applications.
 App Wrapping Profile Assign an app wrapping profile to the internal application.
-Mobile Provisioning Profile (iOS Apple) Upload a provisioning profile for Apple iOS that authorizes developers and devices to create and run applications built for Apple iOS devices.
-Code Signing Certificate (iOS Apple) Upload the code signing certificate to sign the wrapped application.
-Require encryption (Android) Enable this option to use Data At Rest (DAR) encryption on Android devices.
+Mobile Provisioning Profile - iOS Upload a provisioning profile for Apple iOS that authorizes developers and devices to create and run applications built for Apple iOS devices.
+Code Signing Certificate - iOS Upload the code signing certificate to sign the wrapped application.
+Require encryption - Android Enable this option to use Data At Rest (DAR) encryption on Android devices.

 When you enable DAR in App Wrapping, the App Wrapping engine injects an alternative file system into the application that securely stores all the data in the application.
 The application uses the alternative file system to store all files in an encrypted storage section instead of storing files in disk.